Today's Articles

 John R. Bowles was born in Lynchburg, Virginia.
 Little is known of his youth.
 By 1848, he had relocated to Ross County, Ohio, where he married Sarah Bryant.
 Records show they had at least two children.
 Bowles was a schoolteacher and a minister in Chillicothe, Ohio.
 He served as minister of Chillicothe's First Anti-slavery Baptist Church, also known as First Baptist Church.

-While he was pastor, Bowles helped organize a choir, which traveled across southern Ohio; during the performances, the choir resonated with support of abolitionism.
-With the American Civil War's outbreak in April 1861, Bowles became convinced that his conflict would lead to slavery's destruction.
+While he was pastor, Bowles helped organize a choir that traveled across southern Ohio; during the performances, the choir resonated with support of abolitionism.
+With the outbreak of the American Civil War in April 1861, Bowles became convinced that his conflict would lead to slavery's destruction.
 He had actively assisted runaway slaves along the Underground Railroad in pursuit of freedom and had hoped to enlist in the Union military to support abolitionism.

-Upon leaving the military, Bowles returned to Ohio, where he continued to minister and teach in the public schools in Chillicothe and then in Cincinnati and Xenia.
+Upon leaving the military, Bowles returned to Ohio, where he continued to minister and teach in the public schools in Chillicothe, Cincinnati, and Xenia.
 John R. Bowles died in Xenia, Ohio, on September 3, 1874.

 New Poem Each Day